4neesh/DevBlog/src/blogInProgress/020_SolidL.md

 title: 'Liskov substitution principle'
 date: 2020-08-24 16:34:00
 author: 'Aneesh Mistry'
-featuredImage: ../images/xxx.jpg
+featuredImage: ../images/020_zhen.jpg
 thumbnail: ''
-subtitle: 'The Liskov substitution principle represents the 'L' in the 5 mnemonic acronym 'SOLID' for design principles. {enter brief desc}'
+subtitle: 'The Liskov substitution principle represents the 'L' in the 5 mnemonic acronym 'SOLID' for design principles.
+When applying inheritance to parent and child classes, it is important the child class is appropriately designed to replace any instance of the parent class.
+Therefore the behaviour of the class must be reviewed and applied.'
 time: '5'
 tags:
 - Patterns